Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Fulton Shelf Pin Jig

-The best way to spot a professional woodworker is to take a look at the jigs they use to do their jobs.
-In woodworking there are many steps that require repeated, high accuracy cutting, drilling or placement.
+The best way to spot a professional woodworker is to look at the jigs they use to do their jobs.
+In woodworking, many steps require repeated, high-accuracy cutting, drilling, or placement.

 And woodworking jigs are a must to perform tasks like: